ulises-jimenez07/coding_exercises/code_patterns.md

 ### Sliding Window (Fixed Size)
 **When to use:** Finding subarrays of exact size k (max sum of k elements, avg of k elements)

+**How it works:** Maintain a window of exactly k elements.
+As you move right, add the new element and remove the leftmost element.
+This way you only process each element once instead of recalculating the entire window every time.

 ```python
 def sliding_window_fixed(input, window_size):
     ans = window = input[0:window_size]